microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/docs/New-MgBetaGroupTeamTag.md

 ```

 ### -Description
-Tag description as it will appear to the user in Microsoft Teams.
+Tag description as it appears to the user in Microsoft Teams.
 A teamworkTag can't have more than 200 teamworkTagMembers.

 ```yaml